nbro/andz/CONVENTIONS.md

 ## Assertions

-- Use assertions for assumptions ?
+- Use assertions for broken assumptions ?
+   - Use assertions for
+        - pre-conditions,
+        - invariants, and
+        - post-conditions
    - Assertions could be disabled eventually!
-- Use assertions for pre-conditions, invariants and post-conditions or should exceptions be raised ?
+Whare are the problems and consequences??

+## Exceptions

+- Use exceptions to handle what you expect as bad input
+    - what's the difference between this and broken assumptions (which, as suggested above, could be handled using assertions)?

 ## Parameters